simpledotorg/simple-standalone-docker/README.md

 ## Checking the data with Metabase.

 Metabase is the canonical tool to access Simple Database.
 This Simple Standalone System comes with a Metabase instance.

+> [!NOTE]
-User provisionning is can't be done as part of the docker initialisation with the Community Version of Metabase so we first have to run a script to create the default user:
+> User provisionning is can't be done as part of the docker initialisation with the Community Version of Metabase
+> so we first have to run a script to create the default user:

 ```
 docker exec simple-standalone-docker-metabase-1  bash /app/metabase_init.sh